Thrawn10/Quizz-Engine/README.md

         "number - Index of additional correct answer(s)" ],
       "explanations": {
-        "optional": {
         "0": "string - Explanation for why option at index 0 is correct", "1": "string - Explanation for why option at index 1 is correct" }
-      }
     }
   ]